md-tariq-alam/Hotel-booking-data-analysis-dashboard/README.md

-# Hotel-booking-data-analysis-dashboard
+Title:
+Hotel Booking Data Analysis and Visualization

+Objective:
-Hotel Booking Data Analysis and Visualization  This project analyzes hotel booking data using SQL for querying and Power BI for visualization.
-It addresses key business questions about revenue growth, parking space needs, and seasonal trends, providing insights for data-driven decision-making.
+Analyze hotel booking data to assess revenue growth, parking needs, and identify seasonal trends using SQL and Power BI for data-driven decision-making.